 Click here to access.
-Note: Planned Power Outage: September 30 / October 1 The icons are taken from Wikipedia, and various coding techniques from Catalin Francu.
+NOTE: The online browser will likely be terminated in a week or so (end of December 2019).
+The icons are taken from Wikipedia, and various coding techniques from Catalin Francu.
 The returned data are currently from the revised proof that 1. e3 wins, using ideas from Vladica Andrejic for 1. e3 g5, and some corrections due to the double en passant tablebase bug that was noted by Anatoli Shmarlouski.
 Feel free to send in bugs, or suggested improvements to lines.
 If you are going to do any serious work with it, I would suggest downloading the relevant Java GUI and proof solution files instead.
 What the Solution Browser shows This solution browser shows a path that White can follow so as to win against any Black defense.
 The "Size" column gives the size of the subtree for a given move, and "Perc" the percentage of the current node (which should not always add up to 100%, for various reasons including transpositions and that the current node needs to be subtracted).
 The "Ref" column will have a "refutation" if there is only one child in the proof tree (allowing one to skip through two ply at a time).
 Note that other moves might also work as a refutation, and that the move given is merely proof of sufficiency.
 When a 4-piece tablebase is reached, the Size column will switch to information giving the distance-to-conversion (DTC) result (this is not formatted well), and the other columns will not have useful information.